 Find out more about trees and animals that have evolved to thrive in an environment of dynamic and constant change, dictated by the ebb and flow of the ocean tides.
 Mangroves are tropical trees that thrive in conditions most timber could never tolerate — salty, coastal waters, and the interminable ebb and flow of the tide.
 With the ability to store vast amounts of carbon, mangrove forests are key weapons in the fight against climate change, but they are under threat worldwide.
 By protecting mangroves, we can help protect the future of our planet.
-Join us on a journey of discovery through the mangroves on a kayak.
+Join us on a journey of discovery through the mangroves of Langkawi on a kayak.

 The ancient rainforest surrounding The Datai Langkawi is home to many sounds and secrets of nature.
 Delve deeper into the hidden secrets of the old rainforest and ignite your inner naturalist by joining this complimentary nature talk by our Resident Naturalist, Marine Biologist or invited experts related to a specific wilderness topic such as potent medicinal and aphrodisiac plants, mysterious nocturnal creatures, bird photography, insects, and butterfly garden.
 Be enlightened by stories from the wild.

 With over 530 species of butterflies on the island, Langkawi is the true butterfly paradise of the world.
-Here, at The Datai, we have created an open-concept Butterfly Garden with specially chosen butterfly nectar plants and caterpillar food plants.
+At The Datai, we have created an open-concept Butterfly Garden with specially chosen butterfly nectar plants and caterpillar food plants.
 This way, we have invited the butterflies that would normally be fluttering over the canopy of our towering trees to come down to the garden.
-Take a stroll along our Butterfly Garden to get to know some of the beauties that pay us a visit.
+Take a stroll along our Butterfly Garden in Langkawi to get to know some of the beauties that pay us a visit.

 More than 260 species of birds call Langkawi home.
 These species include lowland rainforest species, wetland species, shorebirds and pelagic birds.
 We have recorded over 60 species of birds in and around Teluk Datai area, mostly lowland rainforest species with a few coastal species.
 Try spotting birds such as the Oriental-Pied Hornbill, Orange-bellied Flowerpecker, Crimson Sunbird and the Banded Kingfisher during this nature experience tailored for both beginners and seasoned birdwatchers with our experienced birdwatching guides.